tdwg/website/conferences/2024/posters/index.md

 #### Abstract

   <div>
-    <p>&#xA0; &#xA0;Until several years ago, it was difficult for the general public to acquire 3D data.
+    <p>Until several years ago, it was difficult for the general public to acquire 3D data.
 Recently, portable devices have been equipped with LiDAR (Light Detection And Ranging).
 LiDAR is a method for determining ranges by targeting an object or the surface with a laser and measuring the time for the reflected light to return to the receiver.
 It is easy to acquire 3D data by LiDAR at low cost, so making 3D digital specimens and using 3D databases have become more popular.
 This study aims to consider the possibility of 3D digital model collections in paleontology simply, easily, and inexpensively using portable devices equipped with LiDAR.</p>
-    <p>&#xA0; &#xA0;Two iPad Pro (3rd and 4th generation) and an iPhone 15 Pro equipped with LiDAR are used with the Scaniverse application.
+    <p>Two iPad Pro (3rd and 4th generation) and an iPhone 15 Pro equipped with LiDAR are used with the Scaniverse application.
 The scanning range of Scaniverse is from 0.3 m to 5.0 m for 3D.
 Targets of paleontological 3D models in our study range from the size of on-hand specimens to meter-scale exhibition rooms and outcrops, including a 5 cm ammonite, an about 3 m full body replica of Naumann&#x2019;s elephant <em>Palaeoloxodon naumanni</em>, and so on.</p>
-    <p>&#xA0; &#xA0;In this case, under 10 cm specimens, it is difficult to make 3D models in shape.
+    <p>In this case, under 10 cm specimens, it is difficult to make 3D models in shape.
 On the other hand, 3D models from over 10 cm specimens to over 5 m rooms and outcrops are reasonably built.
 These 3D model collections can be used as exhibits and for education by making 3D printings and VR models.</p>
-    <p>&#xA0; &#xA0;Problems will occur because everyone can make and share 3D models simply, easily, and inexpensively.
+    <p>Problems will occur because everyone can make and share 3D models simply, easily, and inexpensively.
 Several issues of rights such as copyrights will possibly arise from these models because digital data can move over policies of museums and institutions.
 In the future, we need to make rules for these rights internationally.</p>
   </div>

 #### Funding Program